jonipsil95/nextjs-wordpress-blog/README.md

 Incremental Static Regeneration with revalidate set to 60 seconds

-Simple loading UI using animated text
+Simple loading UI using animated text in loading.tsx

+Artificial 1.5 seconds delay added to loading to ensure the loading UI is visible even when data fetch is fast

 Dummy comment form built as a Client Component